Bwar/Nebula/README.md

 Nebula is an event-driven TCP protocol network framework developed in C++ language.
 It supports multiple application layer communication protocols including proto3, http, https, and websocket.
 The purpose of developing the Nebula framework is to provide a fast and high-performance distributed service cluster based on C++.

+Nebula is a production level framework and distributed solution project for instant messaging, data collection, real-time computing, message push and other applications, as well as web api services.
+There were production applications for instant messaging, data acquisition and real-time analysis on line now, and a recommendation engine application for a large user base will be born soon.
+By the way, using Nebula for toy-level projects is also good for learning network communication.
+Bwar welcomes more developers to join the Nebula project.
+Nebula is a proactor development framework(a framework-implemented proactor, not an operating system support).
+The IO-intensive application on nebula with be good performance.

 Nebula can be used as a single high-performance TCP server, but building a cluster based on Nebula will be truly reflect its value.
 In order to build distributed service clusters quickly, Nebula Bootstrap cluster solutions including various types of services have been developed.

 <a name="License"></a>